Todd Pedersen: Philanthropy

-In 2019 Pedersen and his wife were the largest donors to Intermountain Health's new hospital annex, which is known as the Pedersen Tower.

-In 2022 Pedersen and his wife donated $35,000,000 to Primary Children's Hospital to improve healthcare to kids.
+In 2019, Pedersen and his wife were the largest donors to Intermountain Health's new hospital annex, which is known as the Pedersen Tower.
+In 2022, they donated $35,000,000 to Primary Children's Hospital to improve healthcare to kids.

 Personal life

 As of 2013 Pedersen lives with his wife and their five children in the Provo, Utah area, and is a member of the Church of Jesus Christ of Latter-day Saints.

 In 2016 Pedersen was involved in a fatal accident during the SCORE Baja 500 off-road race.
-Peterson lost control of his vehicle while navigating a turn and slid down a hill before colliding with spectators.
+Pederson lost control of his vehicle while navigating a turn and slid down a hill before colliding with spectators.
 One person died and two others were injured.
 He was briefly detained by Mexican authorities, but later released.
 Mexican officials said investigation was ongoing, but the event appeared to be an accident rather than a criminal act.
 Observers reported poor crowd control at the event, and also said spectators were not normally allowed at the site of the accident.